RandomGamingDev/GLTilemapp5js/README.md

 # GLTilemapp5js
-A tilemap library for p5.js's OpenGL mode that is optimized to draw tilemaps within a single draw call
+A tilemap library for p5.js's OpenGL mode that is optimized to draw tilemaps within a single draw call using WebGL

 <img src="GLTilemapp5js.png" width="128" />